Cyphexl/ekki-mukk/source/_posts/CSS-Pseudo-and-Touch-Devices.md

 Notice there is only one difference from the W3C standard.
 Here, the `:hover` and `:active` states are always simultaneously triggered and deactivated.
 There is also only one difference from the current convention - the stage that causes the sticky hover effect is removed.

-If mitigates the visual discomfort and eliminates unexpected styles, however, it still lacks style completeness.
+It mitigates the visual discomfort and eliminates unexpected styles, however, it still lacks style completeness.
 You can't get the `:hover` style activated solely, and it's difficult to retain the `:hover` state.

-Why should this be the solution?
+So, what's good about this solution?

 ## MY CHOICE

-The third option is the option that I use in my development.
+The third option is the solution that I use in my development.

 One thing needs to be clear.
 The optimal solution for the browsers' implementation is not necessarily the same as the optimal solution for a modern web app developer.
 From the perspective of looking after the whole existing web library, coming to this solution is not better than the status quo - It would break a lot of websites.
 On the other hand, if you are working on a new project, by adopting certain UX principles and guidelines, the negative influence can be circumvented.

-**One principle that I believe in is the pattern of hovering nav-menu mentioned above should be avoided.** Although it used to prevail, I would frown this interactive design pattern.
+**One principle that I believe in is the interactive design pattern of hovering nav-menu mentioned above should be avoided.** Although it used to prevail, I would frown this pattern.

 The most common hovering menu activation is the Start Menu on some legacy Windows versions.
 To enter the next level of the menu, you need to continuously hover your mouse over the options in this level menu and carefully pan over.
 If you use the trackpad, it's even more painful to move cautiously without accidentally leaving the track.